340 First St.

 - Avoid using tape on the order form.
 This paper will travel with the book and tape likes to stick to paper!

 - Bundle each volume in the order you want it bound and place the order form on the top.
+We will bind the book as it is sent and will not collate.

 Pack all the volumes into a box(es) and ship to the bindery.
 We'll get the books started and notify you when complete (or sooner if needed for covers).